BenjaminChanChunHo/Advanced-Modeling-and-Data-Analysis/README.md

 #### 18-19 Term 1, Course Instructor: Prof. Xinyuan Song
 #### Project Topic: Multilevel Analysis of School Examination Data by Benjamin Chan
+The dataset [EXAM](http://www.bristol.ac.uk/cmm/learning/mmsoftware/data-rev.html), downloaded from Centre for Multilevel Modelling at University of Bristol, consists of 4,059 students from 65 schools in Inner London.
+The objective is to investigate the relationship between the exam score and the student-level and/or school-level variables.
+[Presentation](https://github.com/BenjaminChanChunHo/Advanced-Modeling-and-Data-Analysis/blob/master/Presentation_Slide_Benjamin_Chan.pdf) is given on November 21, 2018.
 1. [Data Management and Exploratory Data Analysis](http://rpubs.com/Benjamin_Chan_Chun_Ho/STAT5060_Exploratory_Data_Analysis)
 2. Full Model (Using All Variables): </br>
 2.1.
 [Full Model with Random and Fixed Intercept](http://rpubs.com/Benjamin_Chan_Chun_Ho/STAT5060_Full_Model_2) </br>